Cellulosic ethanol: Gasification process (thermochemical approach)

-A recent study has found another Clostridium bacterium that seems to be twice as efficient in making ethanol from carbon monoxide as the one mentioned above.
+A 2002 study has found another Clostridium bacterium that seems to be twice as efficient in making ethanol from carbon monoxide as the one mentioned above.

 Alternatively, the synthesis gas from gasification may be fed to a catalytic reactor where it is used to produce ethanol and other higher alcohols through a thermochemical process.
 This process can also generate other types of liquid fuels, an alternative concept successfully demonstrated by the Montreal-based company Enerkem at their facility in Westbury, Quebec.

 Hemicellulose to ethanol

 Studies are intensively conducted to develop economic methods to convert both cellulose and hemicellulose to ethanol.
 Fermentation of glucose, the main product of cellulose hydrolyzate, to ethanol is an already established and efficient technique.
 However, conversion of xylose, the pentose sugar of hemicellulose hydrolyzate, is a limiting factor, especially in the presence of glucose.
 Moreover, it cannot be disregarded as hemicellulose will increase the efficiency and cost-effectiveness of cellulosic ethanol production.

 Sakamoto (2012) et al. show the potential of genetic engineering microbes to express hemicellulase enzymes.
 The researchers created a recombinant Saccharomyces cerevisiae strain that was able to: